Keyhole surgery for hand numbness

 Studies have shown that keyhole surgery has the same results as open methods and are achieved with less pain, faster recovery and less risk of complications when done by an experienced surgeon.
 However, as it is difficult to learn, many surgeons may not offer it.

-This article was contributed by Dr Andrew Yam, Hand Surgeon, Hand Surgery Associates, Mount Elizabeth Novena Specialist Centre & Parkway East Medical Centre.
+This article was contributed by Dr Andrew Yam, Hand Surgeon, Hand Surgery Associates, Mount Elizabeth Novena Specialist Centre (Singapore) & Parkway East Medical Centre (Singapore).